 On 23 November 2016, the European Commission announced a further package of reforms to CRD IV, the BRRD and the SRM Regulation in the form of the EU Banking Reforms, including measures to increase the resilience of EU institutions and enhance financial stability.
 The EU Banking Reforms are wide-ranging and cover multiple areas, including a binding 3% leverage ratio, the introduction of a binding detailed NSFR, permission for reducing own funds and eligible liabilities, macroprudential tools, a new category of 'non-preferred' senior debt, the implementation of the TLAC standard, the amendment of a number of aspects of the MREL framework to align it with the TLAC standard, and the transposition of the FRTB conclusions into EU legislation.
-As such, the EU Banking Reforms may affect NWB Bank (including with regard to the MREL it must maintain).
+As such, the EU Banking Reforms may affect NWB Bank (including with regard to the MREL it must maintain) and the Notes (including with regard to their ranking in insolvency and their being at risk of being bailed-in).
 The EU Banking Reforms have entered into force on 27 June 2019.
-Most of the new rules in respect of CRD IV will apply from 28 June 2021 and those in respect of the BRRD and SRM Regulation will apply by the end of 2020, subject in certain cases to transposition in the Member States.
+Most of the new rules in respect of CRD IV will apply from 28 June 2021.
+The new rules in respect of the BRRD and SRM Regulation apply as of 28 December 2020.
+The new rules in respect of the SRM Regulation apply as of 28 December 2020.
+The new rules in respect of the same date but are still in preparation.

 NWB Bank is subject to direct supervision by the ECB under the SSM.
 The ECB is the competent authority responsible for supervising compliance by NWB Bank with the prudential requirements including (among other things) (i) own funds requirements, the LCR, the NSFR, the leverage ratio and the reporting and public disclosure of information on these matters, as set out in the CRR and (ii) the requirements to have in place effective internal capital adequacy assessment.
 The ECB applies the rules and requirements of the CRR and the Dutch implementation of CRD IV in the DFSA to NWB Bank.
-Prior to assuming its supervisory role, the ECB subjected NWB Bank (and 119 other European banks) to a 'comprehensive assessment', which comprised an asset quality review investigating the quality and value of assets both on on-balance sheet and off-balance sheet credit exposures ('AQR'), and a forward-looking stress test based in part on the AQR.
-The AQR and stress test scores of NWB Bank were consistent with the high-quality risk profile pursued by NWB Bank.
-Even in the most stringent stress scenario, NWB Bank's Tier 1 ratio was over 62.6% with the minimum applied by the ECB being 6%.